Updated: Feb 10, 2021

 I'm so happy to share my latest family-oriented project with you today!

-If you're a fan of sensory smart, paint-free, STEM, social studies, literature, fine-motor and fun activities that kids can do independently you're going to love this one.
+If you're a fan of sensory smart, paint-free, STEM, social studies, literature, fine-motor and fun activities that kids can do independently and that can be a vehicle for them to give back to their communities in a unique way, you're going to love this one.

 oil pastels (I got the kind for little hands that don't roll off the table)